Reviews, Information and Links

 The disease is diagnosed in two forms, called alcohol-

-also known as the ICD classification system, includes chronic alcoholic and nonalcoholic
+The International Statistical Classification of Diseases and Related Health Problems, also known as the ICD classification system, includes chronic alcoholic and nonalcoholic hepatic steatosis as diseases of the digestive system (520-

 Hepatomegaly, or enlarged liver, can sometimes be associated with hepatic steatosis, although it also has other causes including infections, toxins, cancers, and alcoholism (the latter also being a common cause of fatty liver disease, of course).
 Sometimes an enlarged liver with its symptoms can lead to a diagnosis of hepatic steatosis.
 However, very often hepatic steatosis is asymptomatic and is not associated with hepatomegaly.
 Diagnosis in that case is less obvious, and generally results from routine blood work revealing an elevation of liver enzymes.

-The first indication of hepatic steatosis is usually an elevation of liver enzyme levels detected through a blood test.
+levels detected through a blood test.
 Afterwards, a screen is used to eliminate hepatitis, which can also cause elevated liver enzymes (and is usually a much more serious illness).

-which can reveal the presence of fatty deposits in the liver.
-The final step is to
+The next step is a visual diagnosis using ultrasound or other imaging technology, which can reveal the presence of fatty deposits in the liver.
+The final step is to assess the patient’s alcohol intake and so differentiate between alcoholic and non-

 Because liver conditions can be the result of very serious and potentially life-